-And, let’s face it, we really need Christ, in all of His present fullness and Headship over His own body, now.
+And, let’s face it, we really need Jesus Christ, in all of His present fullness and Headship over His own body, right now.

 This is so powerful!
 See the glory of God in the face of Christ “in our hearts.”
 This is definitely for our lives right now.
-Jesus Christ is definitely within us and we are blessed to minister to Him, receiving and seeing “the light of the knowledge of the glory of God in the face of Christ.”
+Jesus Christ is definitely within us and we are blessed to minister to Him, to be with Him where He is, receiving and seeing “the light of the knowledge of the glory of God in the face of Christ.”
 Let’s not leave God so far away when, in fact, He desires to be, and indeed is, so close.

 Accept with joy this gift of “the light of the knowledge” so that you may see, right now in your heart, God’s glory in the face of Christ.
 How?
 “Be with Me where I am.”
 That’s how.
 Hallelujah!